+Pianist Kai Pangune Kim has distinguished herself as a soloist, chamber musician, and educator.
+Her solo career began at the age of 11 with the Gothenburg Symphony Orchestra (Sweden), and continued with the Wayne Symphony Orchestra (NJ), Manhattan Symphony Orchestra (NY), and Seoul Symphony Orchestra of New York in Merkin Hall (NY).
 As a gifted student, she studied at the Gothenburg Conservatory under Elisif Luden-Bergfelt.
-She received her Bachelor and Master Degrees in Music in Piano Performance from the Manhattan School of Music, studying with Artur Balsam.
-She continued her studies with Seymour Lipkin, and later Robert Pace, while working towards a Doctorate in Education at the Teachers College, Columbia University.
+She received her Bachelor and Master Degrees in Music in Piano Performance from the Manhattan School of Music studying with Artur Balsam.
+She continued her studies with Seymour Lipkin, and later with Robert Pace while working towards a Doctorate in Education at the Teachers College, Columbia University.